oronymzy/tips/docs/glossry.md

 : mass noun
 : The state of a [system](https://en.wiktionary.org/wiki/system) (often a [database](https://en.wiktionary.org/wiki/database) system) in which either all stages [complete](https://en.wiktionary.org/wiki/complete) or [none](https://en.wiktionary.org/wiki/none) complete.[^atomicitydef-note1]

+**block** {: #blockdef }
+: count noun
+: A group of one or more [expressions](#expressiondef), [declarations](https://en.wikipedia.org/wiki/Declaration_(computer_programming)), [statements](#statementdef) or other units of code that are related in such a way as to comprise a whole.
+A programming language that permits the creation of blocks, including blocks nested within other blocks, is called a **block-structured programming language**.
+Blocks are fundamental to [structured programming](https://en.wikipedia.org/wiki/Structured_programming), where [control structures](https://en.wikipedia.org/wiki/Control_structure) are formed from blocks.
+The function of blocks in programming is to enable groups of statements to be treated as if they were one statement, and to narrow the [lexical scope](https://en.wikipedia.org/wiki/Lexical_scope) of objects such as variables and [subroutines](#subroutinedef) declared in a block so that they do not conflict with those having the same name used elsewhere.
+In a block-structured programming language, the objects named in outer blocks are visible inside inner blocks, unless they are [masked](https://en.wikipedia.org/wiki/Name_masking) by an object declared with the same name.[^blockdef-note1] Boundaries between blocks are demarcated by [separators](#separatordef).
+: In [C++](https://en.wikipedia.org/wiki/C++), blocks are delimited by **curly brackets** (`{` ... `}`).

 **Boolean** {: #Booleandef }
 : adjective
 : Having one of two possible [values](#valuedef) (usually denoted *true* and *false*), intended to represent the two [truth values](https://en.wikipedia.org/wiki/Truth_value) of [logic](https://en.wikipedia.org/wiki/Logic) and [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra).[^Booleandef-note1]